pantheon-systems/documentation/source/content/supported-wp.md

 <Alert title="Warning" type="danger" >

-Using a previous WordPress version will leave your account vulnerable to well-documented security flaws.
-It is strongly recommended to only use the most up-to-date version of WordPress.
+Using a previous WordPress version leaves your account vulnerable to well-documented security flaws.
+It is strongly recommended to use only the most up-to-date version of WordPress.

 </Alert>